The Nihon Invasion of San Francisco

 Map

-The San Francisco battle map to the left is a small version of the full map, which is set to Deluxe Ogre map size, for an Ogre/G.E.V. sized map, see below.
-It is divided into four quarters, and by clicking on each one, you can get the full version of that quarter.
+The San Francisco battle map to the right is a small version of the full map, which is set to Deluxe Ogre map size.
+For an Ogre/G.E.V. sized map, see below.

 This map makes use of terrain as specified in Ogre/G.E.V..
 If you are using Deluxe Ogre exclusively, then you can ignore the terrain effects, but you will miss out on what infantry really become in an urban environment.